The First Sign of a Zinc Deficiency is

 Common Health Issues Caused by Zinc Deficiency

-A shortfall in dietary consumption or absorption issues with respect to this crucial mineral could potentially trigger several medical conditions.
-One prominent sign indicative of low zinc levels is hair loss which if coupled with other physical manifestations like dry skin or brittle nails might hint at underlying nutritional deficiencies.
+One prominent sign of low zinc levels is hair loss, which might hint at underlying nutritional deficiencies if coupled with other physical manifestations like dry skin or brittle nails.

-Research indicates that individuals grappling with chronic illnesses are more prone to develop these deficiencies given their bodies' heightened demand for nutrients amidst battling these challenging circumstances, hence making vigilant monitoring all the more necessary under such situations.
+Research indicates that individuals grappling with chronic illnesses are more prone to develop these deficiencies, given their bodies' heightened demand for nutrients amidst battling these challenging circumstances, hence making vigilant monitoring all the more necessary under such situations.

 Spotting Signs of Zinc Deficiency: Symptoms and Prevention